 Drinking echinacea in an herbal tea is a common way to use the herb to fight pain.
 On the other hand, you can make a paste by grinding the herb and rubbing it directly on the affected area.

 When it comes to rashes, eczema and other minor to moderate skin irritations, echinacea works wonderfully.
-Dr. Armando González Stuart describes the various usages of echinacea on the skin in a paper on herbal safety.
+Dr. Armando González Stuart describes, in the paper on herbal safety, the various uses of echinacea on the skin.
 He says echinacea is good for: (14)

 - Healing wounds